comettimvitor/Task-List-API/README.md

 </ol>

 <h3>Using the application</h3>
 <p>The application uses an 'In Memory' database, so no need to install any database.
-The configuration of the database is made in the "application.properties" and creates a single table called "task" when the application starts.
-Using the "data.sql" file and it inserts 3 tasks in the table using the method populatesH2Database().
+The configuration of the database is made in the "application.properties" and creates a single table called "task" when the application starts using the "data.sql" file, then it inserts 3 tasks in the table using the method populatesH2Database().

 Its possible to teste the API with tools like Postman, sending HTTP requests to the mentioned endpoints.</p>